 Continuous assessment will be carried out throughout the course of the programme.

 The Certificate in Strategic Quality Management programme is aimed at those already working in the pharmaceutical, biopharmaceutical and food industries.

-Applicants for entry to this Postgraduate Certificate course should hold a bachelor's degree at honours level minimum 2.2 (Level 8) in an appropriate subject area or equivalent qualification.
+Applicants for entry to this programme should hold a Level 8 Bachelor’s degree at honours level minimum 2.2 in an appropriate subject area or equivalent qualification

 Applications for this programme are made online by going to www.pac.ie